colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 * The range for property value is based on June 2021 county assessment data from WPRDC for the whole municipality, but residences only.
 The mean assessed value is around $41,000 in the standard deviation is about $49,000.
 Very few are under $20,000 so I chose $20,000 as the starting point and three standard deviations above the mean, approximately $190,000, as the max for that axis.
 * For earned income taxes, I chose $15,000 as approximately full-time minimum wage and $300,000 as two income highly skilled professional household.
 I don't know where I can get better data on incomes so if you have a suggestion I'm all ears.

+It's important to note that _renters_ aren't well represented on the graphs because their property taxes are zero: they do not pay property tax directly.
+The owner of the property does.
+Renters can expect to see a net tax increase in the event of a full merger or school district only merger unless property owners lower rent voluntarily commensurate with their lower property tax burden or through an act of borough or city government.

 ## What do I do with this information?